mathesar-foundation/mathesar-wiki/team/guide/workflow.md

 ## Picking work

-We do not pre-plan work.
+We do not pre-plan sprints.
 Team members are expected to pick up tasks as they have availability.

 - Use the [Backlog view](https://github.com/orgs/centerofci/projects/1/views/3) to find tasks.
 Milestones are ordered and it's expected that we complete a milestone before going on the next one.
-- See [Issue Assignment](/team/issue-assignment) for the processs of picking up an issue.
+- See [Issue Assignment](/team/guide/issue-assignment) for the processs of picking up an issue.
 - Design work is usually a milestone or two ahead of backend work, which is usually a milestone or two ahead of frontend work.

 ## In case of breaking API changes